-The section contains certificate settings related to FIDO U2F authentication method.
-By default Advanced Authentication doesn't require the attestation certificate for authentication by FIDO U2F compliant token.
-If you plan to enable the feature, ensure that you have a valid attestation certificate added for your FIDO U2F compliant tokens.
-A Yubico attestation certificate is preconfigured in the Advanced Authentication appliance.
-Use Add button to add a device manufacturer certificate, which must be in PEM format.
-To enable check of attestation certificate switch the Require attestated device option to ON.
+You can configure certificate settings for the FIDO U2F authentication method.
+By default, Advanced Authentication does not require the attestation certificate for authentication by FIDO U2F compliant token.
+Ensure that you have a valid attestation certificate added for your FIDO U2F compliant tokens, when you configure this method.
+A Yubico attestation certificate is pre-configured in the Advanced Authentication appliance.
+Click Add to add a device manufacturer certificate that must be in a PEM format.
+To enable check of attestation certificate, switch the Require attestation certificate option to ON.
+You can also turn the Disable built-in certificate option to ON if you do not want to use the built-in Yubico attestation certificate.